zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 }
 ```

-^Containers are just one example, another aspect most of us are familiar with is the Coordinator pattern.

 [^2]: https://swiftwithmajid.com/2019/07/31/introducing-container-views-in-swiftui/

 ---

 [.code: auto(1), text-scale(1.5)]

-[.code-highlight: none]
+[.code-highlight: all]
-^The coordinator pattern is a quite popular architecture pattern where the flow logic of our app is extracted away from view controllers and brought to a new coordinator entity that has no UI knowledge, but only know where we are within our app flow, and what to do next.
+^In the coordinator pattern our app flow logic is extracted away from view controllers and brought to a coordinator entity that has no UI knowledge, but knows and controls the overall app state.
-^Continuing with our lesson that not all views are actually views, in SwiftUI coordinators are also views.
+^Similarly to container views, in SwiftUI even coordinators are views.

 [.code-highlight: 1, 5, 14, 15]
 ^Like before, the coordinator in SwiftUI is just another view.